Who Says You Need a Bed Frame?

-When your bedding, walls, and even your floors are white, it’s pretty impossible to look messy.
+When the bedding, walls, and even floors are white, it’s pretty impossible for a space to look messy.
 Don’t overcomplicate it and you won’t go wrong.

-If you don’t want to spend your mornings carefully making your bed with utmost precision, buy a duvet cover that looks better when it’s a little disheveled.
+If you don’t want to spend your mornings making your bed with utmost precision, buy a duvet cover that looks better when it’s a little disheveled.
 Textured coverlets, like this white option, are very forgiving.

 Go High When Your Bed Goes Low

-A net canopy will prevent your floor bed from immediately dragging your line of sight downward.
+A net canopy will prevent your floor bed from dragging your line of sight downward.
 Consider this a lesson in balance.

 Create a Cozy Corner

-If you’re styling a mattress on the floor in a multipurpose space (think: an office that sometimes functions as a guest room), align it with a wall to create a daybed feel.
+If you’re styling a mattress on the floor in a multipurpose space (think: an office that sometimes functions as a guest room), align it with a wall to create a daybed vibe.
 Fully tuck in the bedding so it looks nice and neat.

 Don’t Forget Bedside Furniture